-Specialist's Degree

-Specialist in Education with Emphasis in Early Childhood Education
+Specialist's Degree Specialist in Education with Emphasis in Early Childhood Education

 REF 602 3

 EDA 620

 CIR 706 or 729 3

 CIE 762, 790, 794 9

 CIE 880 1

-Elective (One three (3) hour elective) 3
+Elective (one three (3) hour elective) 3

 Early Childhood Education

-Course work Emphasis Area (Select 12 hours of
+Coursework Emphasis Area (Select 12 hours of

-additional course work in the cognate area of Early Childhood) 12
+additional coursework in the cognate area of Early Childhood) 12

-Hour rs 34
+Hours 34

 The specialist's program with an emphasis in early childhood education consists of a minimum of thirty-four (34) semester hours beyond the master's degree.
-Substitutions for required course must be approved in advance and in writing by the graduate coordinator or the department chair.
+Substitutions for required courses must be approved in advance and in writing by the graduate coordinator or the department chair.
 Transfer credit must have prior approval by the graduate coordinator or department chair.
 In addition to the above requirements, the individual must plan, conduct, and report the results of a field problem.
-The comprehensive examination requirement for this degree will be met by presenting the results of the study to a committee of no less than three (3) faculty members in the department.
+The comprehensive examination requirement for this degree will be met by presenting the results of the study to a committee of fewer than three (3) faculty members in the department.
 A chair will be assigned to direct the research.